List of Best Accounting Books of all time

 by Paul Strathern

-History puts many off to sleep…zzzz and imagines if it is the history of numbers and theories, but we vouch that this book won’t make you fall off to sleep until you have read the last page of the book.
-Strathern writes history as if it is a piece of the lively picture.
+History puts many off to sleep…zzzz and imagine if it is the history of numbers and theories, but we vouch that this accounting book won't make you fall off to sleep until you have read the last page of the book.
+Strathern writes history as if it is a piece of a lively picture.
 He uncovers the definite progression of mathematics and economic theory, from double-entry booking keeping to the discovery of standard deviation and the various applications of probability theory.
 Theories have been synchronized as a piece of beautiful music taking from Adam Smith and Hume; to the French Optimists and British Pessimists: Saint-Simon and Owen; Marx and Hegel; Pareto; Veblen; Schumpeter, Keynes, John Nash and finally back to von Neumann.
-Strathern condenses the broad history of the mathematical influence of every economist on to the other and thereby shaping each of their theories by arriving at one another’s conclusion.
+Strathern condenses the broad history of the mathematical influence of every economist on the other, thereby shaping each of their theories by arriving at one another's conclusion.
 The author does a great job of putting this boring information in an interesting format and thereby providing a deep understanding of the subject through the men of history.

 #3 – Accounting All-in-One For Dummies